amirkohanpur/pn-stitcher/README.md

 # PN-Stitcher
 PN-Stitcher is the source code of pore-network stitching method (PNSM).
 This method provides large-enough representative pore-network (PN) for a core that encompasses a larger scale of heterogeneities than is possible using conventional pore-scale modeling approaches while it is still computationally efficient.
-Details of this method are explained in this [preprint](https://arxiv.org/pdf/2004.01523.pdf).
+Details of this method are explained in this [paper](https://doi.org/10.1007/s11242-020-01491-0) and [preprint](https://arxiv.org/pdf/2004.01523.pdf).
 <br/><br/>
 The original code is written in Fortran (.f90 files) and compiled via GFortran.
 The format of input and output PN files is StatOil format.
 For more details on this format, please see the appendix of [Sochi (2007)](https://arxiv.org/pdf/1011.0760.pdf).